-- 1. Opening (5 minutes) A. Letter-Sound Chant: "h," "p," "a," "t" - 2.
-Work Time (10 minutes) A. Introducing Rhyme Time - 3.
-Closing and Assessment (2 minutes) A. Reflecting on Learning - 4.
-Differentiated Small Group Instruction and Rotations (40-45 minutes)
+- 1. Opening (5 minutes)

+- A. Letter-Sound Chant: "h," "p," "a," "t," "c," and "n"

+- 2. Work Time (10 minutes)

+- A. Rhyme Time

+- 3. Closing and Assessment (2 minutes)

+- A. Reflecting on Learning

+- 4. Differentiated Small Group Instruction and Rotations (40-45 minutes)

-- I can identify the name and sound for the letters "h," "p," "a," and "t."
+- I can identify the name and sound for the letters "h," "p," "a," "t," "c," and "n."
 (RF.K.3) - I can identify and produce words that rhyme.
 (RF.K.2)

-- Observe students during Work Time A. - Determine whether they can identify the rhyming words in lines of the poem. - Also see whether they can produce a new word that rhymes when provided a new initial sound. - Record students' progress on the Snapshot Assessment.
+- Observe students during Work Time A. - Determine whether they can identify the rhyming words in lines of the poem. - Also determine whether they can identify words that don't rhyme and produce a new rhyming word when provided a new initial sound. - Record students' progress on the Snapshot Assessment.

-Lesson 11 Teaching Notes
+Lesson 16 Teaching Notes

-- This lesson introduces two new instructional practices: Poem Launch and Getting to Know Letters (Part 1).
-Introduce each new instructional practice with a song, and explicitly model and support students as they become familiar with each one. - Opening A introduces this cycle's poem, used in each lesson for a different purpose.
+- Opening A, Poem Launch, introduces the poem used in the first five lessons of this cycle, each time for a different purpose.
 The poem uses the keywords that represent each letter introduced in the cycle.
-The verses incorporate new high-frequency word(s) and words that feature the cycle's new graphemes (letters) and phonemes (sounds) (RF.K.1b).
+The verses incorporate new high-frequency words and words that feature the cycle's new graphemes (letters) and phonemes (sounds) (RF.K.1b).
 Students should each have a copy of the poem, either in a personal poetry notebook or a loose copy in a clear plastic sleeve.
 This not only allows students to follow along during whole group instruction throughout the week but also carries over to small group instruction and independent activities.
 In addition, it serves as an ongoing collection of texts that they can "read," even if the student cannot yet decode.
-If materials management is a concern at this point in the year, consider working toward this in future cycles. - During Work Time A, the Getting to Know Letters (Part 1) instructional practice is introduced, beginning with a reveal of two letters from this cycle: "h" and "p."
-As students "meet" the letter, guide them to explore the following about each letter: its shape (formation), its name (grapheme), its sound(s) (phoneme), and a consistent keyword that represents the letter.
-Important notes about each letter: The letter "h" does not contain the /h/ sound in its name ("aitch") and may be confused with the letter "a."
-The letter "p" is a stop consonant, meaning the vocal tract is blocked off when it is pronounced, stopping airflow.
-Unlike "h," "p" includes its sound in its name but also includes the $/\bar{e}/$ at the end, possibly causing confusion for some students.
+If materials management is a concern at this point in the year, consider working toward this in future cycles. - During Work Time A, Getting to Know Letters begins with a reveal of two letters from this cycle: "c" and "n."
+As students "meet" the letters, guide them to explore the following about each letter: its shape (formation), its name (grapheme), its sound(s) (phoneme), and a consistent keyword that represents the letter (RF.K.1d, RF.K.3a).

-- Every letter of the alphabet has an associated story (see Reading Foundations Skills Block Overview for details; the actual stories can be found in the Learning Letters Book.)
+- Every letter of the alphabet has an associated story (see Reading Foundations Skills Block Overview for details; the actual stories can be found in the Learning Letters Book).
 Given time constraints, only the stories of the vowels and digraphs are addressed in relevant whole group lessons.
-If time allows, consider reading the actual Letter Stories: "p" and "h."
+If time allows, consider reading the actual Letter Stories: "c" and "n."
 Or consider reading them during another portion of the day (such as differentiated small group instruction or as a separate read-aloud).
 The use of story could be particularly powerful for students with little to no alphabetic knowledge, providing a meaningful association to a letter's sound, name, and formation (see Reading Foundations Skills Block Overview for more information).
-Once the students have "gotten to know" each letter, they (with support) generate new words that represent the phoneme (sound) in the beginning or end of the word (RF.K.1d, RF.K.3a). - The Letter-Sound Chant is continued with letters "h" and "p."
+Once the students have "gotten to know" each letter, they (with support) generate new words that represent the phoneme (sound) in the beginning or end of the word (RF.K.1d, RF.K.3a). - The Letter-Sound Chant is continued with letters "c" and "n."
 This ongoing routine reinforces taught grapheme (letter) and phoneme (sound) connections and keywords.
-It also connects the keyword and phoneme in students' memories to support quick recall of the phoneme for decoding and encoding (RF.K.1d, RF.K.3a).
+It also connects the keyword and phoneme in students' memories to support quick recall of phoneme for decoding and encoding (RF.K.1d, RF.K.3a).

 - During Cycle 1, students learned how to follow along with a shared text.
-Students continue this throughout the module with each new cycle poem. - During Cycle 1, students learned the letters "a" and "t."
-Review of these graphemes and phonemes is woven through the Cycle 2 poem and Letter-Sound Chant.
+Students continue this throughout the module with each cycle poem. - During Cycles 1 and 2, students learned the letters "a," "t," "h," and "p."
+Review of these graphemes and phonemes are woven through the Cycle 3 poem and Letter-Sound Chant.